-- 4.120 MOTIONS TO REDUCE OR MODIFY OUTSTANDING COURT-ORDERED FINANCIAL OBLIGATIONS - (1) As used in this rule:
+4.120 MOTIONS TO REDUCE OR MODIFY OUTSTANDING COURT-ORDERED FINANCIAL OBLIGATIONS

+(1) As used in this rule:

-"Reduction-eligible court-ordered financial obligations" means any fines, fees, costs, or court-appointed attorney fees imposed by the court in a criminal judgment that a defendant has failed to pay in full within 30 days of entry of the judgment of conviction, or as otherwise ordered by the court.
-Reduction-eligible court-ordered financial obligations does not include compensatory fines imposed pursuant to ORS 137.101 or restitution awards as defined in ORS 137.103.
+"Reduction-eligible court-ordered financial obligations" means any fines, fees, costs, or court-appointed attorney fees imposed by the court in a final criminal judgment of conviction or a judgment finding a person in contempt of court that a defendant has failed to pay in full as ordered by the court.
+"Reduction-eligible court-ordered financial obligations" does not include compensatory fines imposed pursuant to ORS 137.101 or restitution awards as defined in ORS 137.103.

-- (2) A person with outstanding reduction-eligible court-ordered financial obligations may file a motion in the criminal case requesting that the court reduce, modify, or waive unpaid fines, fees, and costs, including courtappointed attorney fees, as provided in ORS 161.685(5), ORS 161.665(5), ORS 151.487(5), ORS 151.505(4)(a), or other applicable legal authority.
+- (2) After the time for filing a notice of appeal under ORS 138.071, if the case is not pending on appeal, a person with outstanding reduction-eligible court-ordered financial obligations may file a motion in the criminal case requesting that the court reduce, modify, or waive unpaid fines, fees, and costs, including court-appointed attorney fees, as provided in ORS 161.685(5), ORS 161.665(5), ORS 151.487(5), ORS 151.505(4)(a), or other applicable legal authority.
 Notice must be provided to the prosecuting attorney by service or first-class mail.
-The motion must include the following: - (a) The statutory or other legal authority for the motion; - (b) Information showing that the person's circumstances satisfy the legal criteria for the relief requested. - (3) Any response to the motion must be served and filed not more than 30 days after notice under subsection (2) of this rule, or the date of filing the motion, whichever occurs latest.
+The motion must include the following: - (a) The statutory or other legal authority for the motion;

+- (b) Information showing that the person's circumstances satisfy the legal criteria for the relief requested. - (3) Any response to the motion must be served and filed not more than 28 days after notice under subsection (2) of this rule, or the date of filing the motion, whichever occurs latest.
 Upon good cause shown, the court may allow a late filing.
-Notwithstanding UTCR 4.050, the court may hold a hearing on the motion or decide the motion without a hearing. - (4) If the court orders the reduction, modification, or waiver of some or all of the person's unpaid fines, fees, or costs, the court shall enter an appropriate supplemental judgment.
+Notwithstanding UTCR 4.050, the court may hold a hearing on the motion or may decide the motion without a hearing after the time for filing a response to the motion has expired. - (4) If the court orders the reduction, modification, or waiver of some or all of the person's unpaid fines, fees, or costs, the court shall enter an appropriate supplemental judgment.